GoRaleigh Access

 GoRaleigh Access eligibility is valid for two years from the date of approval.
 You must reapply to keep your eligibility current beyond the date listed above.
 To avoid any loss of service eligibility, please request a new application from our office 8 weeks in advance of the expiration date.
 Eligible riders will receive a photo identification card to be used for scheduling service and purchasing tickets.

-GoRaleigh Access requires all paratransit participants to be present and have a valid GoRaleigh Access ID when purchasing tickets.
+GoRaleigh Access requires all eligible Access participants to be present and have a valid GoRaleigh Access ID when adding funds to their account.
 In compliance with the ADA, the cost for an eligible ADA trip is $2.50 one way.
-Eligible users pay for paratransit service with GoRaleigh Access tickets.
-These tickets are good for one trip, one way only.

 Locations and Hours: